ibm-cloud-docs/account/scope-dash-edit.md

 * Planned maintenance: View upcoming and planned maintenance events.
 * Quick start: Personalized tasks to help you get started with IBM Cloud.
 * Recent support cases: View a summary of your support cases.
-* Resource summary: Track and view the status of your resources.
 * Spending summary: View a summary of total spending over the past year.
 * Toolchains: Create and manage your toolchains.
 * Usage: View billing usage details for your account.